 Stocks and Mutual Funds

 A donor may gift shares of common stock.
 The stock will be sold by the Foundation and the net proceeds used for the purpose specified.
 The University of Alaska Foundation can accept gifts of stock in several ways.
-Contact CFOS Development Officer Teresa Thompson for more information.
+Contact UAF Development and Alumni Relations for more information.